(Photos: Founding members, first Maggie’s Place home, construction, first moms at Christmas)

 Through the generosity of many, Maggie’s Place continued to expand.
 In June 2001, Maggie’s Place purchased the apartment complex next to The Magdalene House, and opened the La Casa de la Madre, to be used as “step two” housing.
 The apartments allow Maggie’s Place moms that have given birth and are employed a gradual transition to life away from the community.
 The apartment complex expanded the capacity of Maggie’s Place twofold.
 In January 2005, Maggie’s Place opened a home in Tempe, Arizona, The Elizabeth House, which serves 6 women.
 In March 2007, Maggie’s Place opened a home in Glendale, Arizona, The Michael House, which is able to serve 7 women.
 In October 2008, The Mary House opened in order to serve women of the Spokane and northern Idaho region, our first out-of-state expansion, however it has subsequently been closed due to financial and other reasons.
 In June 2009, Maggie’s Place expanded again outside of Arizona and opened The Zechariah House, in Parma, Ohio with the capacity to serve 9 women.
 You can read more about these homes here.

 In addition to the expansion of our homes, Maggie’s Place acquired the The Fiat House in January 2011 to accommodate our administrative growth.
-This campus serves as the administrative office and home of our future Moms Outreach and Training facility.
+This campus serves as the administrative office and home of our Moms’ Outreach Center.

 Maggie’s Place has grown to become “one community…many homes!”